What Is A Settlement Agreement?

-Given the seriousness of waiving your legal rights to bring an employment claim, there is a legal requirement that you need a solicitor, certified trade union, or adviser to sign it.
+Given the seriousness of waiving your legal rights to bring an employment claim, there is a legal requirement that you obtain advice from a solicitor, certified trade union, or qualified adviser.

 We will want to explore any potential claims you may have, sometimes clients are unaware of the seriousness of the actions they have been subjected to.